andrewldesousa/andrewldesousa.github.io/_posts/2020-01-31-linear-algebra-for-ml.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 This series contains the most useful Linear Algebra concepts used in Machine Learning.
 By mastering these concepts, the Linear Algebra involved in Machine Learning will not get in your way when it comes to understanding ML algorithms at a deep level.
-This post series is designed for people who want to do Machine Learning and either don't quite meet the Linear Algebra prequisites or haven't has seen Linear Algebra in a while and he/she needs a refresher.
+This post series is designed for people who want to do Machine Learning and either don't quite meet the Linear Algebra prerequisites or haven't has seen Linear Algebra in a while and need a refresher.

 ## Linear Systems and Basic Definitions